Riddy105/connect-club/README.md

 - But you'll notice that all these files are located inside "components" folder and we are utilising lot of lines to import different things from same folder("components").
 We can instead have our import like this which makes our code neater and saves us a lot of lines of relative imports i.e

 import { Header, Footer, Nav} from '../../components';

+It is also important to mention that there is a utils folder in src in which you can find a 'data.ts' file.
+This file contains several data needed in this project such as FAQs, Testimonials, Packages amongst others.